A Breathtaking Vignette of 2020 Wedding Trends

 Whilst décor this year will be accompanied by one or two statement pieces, décor will be designed to immerse guests in the experience and create lasting memories, with minimalist breath-taking pieces that enhance the surroundings and add an edge of vintage to the overall style.

 Our picture perfect setting was painted live by the talented artist Kelly Farrow, who captured the ambience of our shoot and the location perfectly.

 This year, we are seeing more bridal couples opting to commission hand-illustrated designs of their venue, ceremony area, or themselves, and even use this as a unifying narrative throughout their stationery and décor.
-Exquisite, personalised stationery from handpicked calligraphy to delicate sketches, watercolours blended together, and stylised line drawings are ways in which couples are injecting their personalities into their wedding to ensure a unique celebration filled with heart and meaningfulness.
+Exquisite, personalized stationery from handpicked calligraphy to delicate sketches, water-colours blended together, and stylized line drawings are ways in which couples are injecting their personalities into their wedding to ensure a unique celebration filled with heart and meaningfulness.

 Through this styled vignette, my hope is to inspire couples this year to embrace the juxtaposition between soft and striking.
 The touches of organic textures, cotton linens, and pampass grasses will remain, but contemporary twists will add bursts of vibrancy when layered within design details and ornate installations.

 A special thank you to Jenna Storey Photography for capturing the essence of the shoot in the most beautifully elegant way, and to Ramona from Ruffles & Rust for skilfully bringing the vision to life so passionately and effortlessly.

 Photography and Videography: @jennastorey_xox

 Wedding dress: @ellinicolebridal